Expand To Show Full Article

 Ho Chi Minh and Viet Minh clearly understood the situation in South Vietnam and used it to get support in the South, mainly from the large Buddhist and peasant population.

-In 1963 Pres John F Kennedy understood this was a problem, so he sent 16,000 military advisors to overthrow the Diem government.
+In 1963, President John F Kennedy understood this was a problem, so he sent 16,000 military advisors to overthrow the Diem government.
 But Diem had destroyed the South Vietnam government so much there was never another prominent leader that could help to lead South Vietnam to victory over North Vietnam.

 The 1964 Gulf Of Tonkin Incident Escalated The Situation In Vietnam

-On 2 August 1964, North Vietnamese attacked the U.S. Navy destroyer, USS Maddox.
-The USS Maddox was patrolling in the gulf of Tonkin, off the coast of Vietnam.
+On 2 August 1964, the North Vietnamese attacked the U.S. Navy destroyer, USS Maddox.
+The USS Maddox was patrolling in the Gulf of Tonkin, off the coast of Vietnam.

 Two days later, on 4 August 1964, another attack on the US Maddock took place by North Vietnamese forces.
 On 4 August, the weather conditions were poor; many American soldiers doubted whether an attack had occurred.